MylesBorins/start-here/readme.markdown

 * uglify and gzip js
   * only ???k!
 * minified css
-* starts Ecstatic (with gzip support enabled)
+* starts express
-  * Server is running on port 8000
+  * Server is running on port 3000 || process.env.PORT

 ##Testing